Fairblock/ArbitrumContracts/Readme.md

 ![Required Gas for Different Data Sizes (off-chain decryption and on-chain submission of plain data)](./gas-off.png)

-### Local Stylus testing with custom precompile for bls12-381 pairing
+### Local Stylus testing with custom precompile for decryption

 In order to test using the local stylus with the pairing precompile, clone the modified version of stylus from `git@github.com:Fairblock/local_stylus.git`.
 Then rename the `contracts-modified` folder to `contracts`.